as1amshaik/as1amshaik/README.md

   - Built a full ML classification platform using **OCR + ML + Python + Kafka + NGINX**.
   - Automated manual page classification done by humans, integrating AWS Textract for text extraction.
-  - Designed and built **ML dashboards** used for daily performance evaluation and monitoring.
+  - Designed and built **ML dashboards** for performance monitoring and evaluation.
-  - **Mentored an intern** by guiding them in building the React frontend and teaching full-stack development concepts.
+  - **Mentored an intern**, guiding them through React frontend development and full-stack engineering principles.
-  - Designed the backend architecture and workflows powering the entire system.
+  - Designed the backend architecture and workflows powering the platform.

 </details>